TALKING TIPS

 If you or someone you know is struggling

 It’s great to start the conversation about mental health.
 We hope that these tips help get you talking.
 Occasionally, people currently experiencing mental health issues will need some extra support – sensitive conversations may bring up difficult feelings.
-There are lots of places to go for help, including our Community Wellbeing NI website.
-You can also access support through our service Advocacy for All.
+There are lots of places to go for help, including our Community Wellbeing NI website

-You can use Advocacy for All if you’re over 18 and live in Northern Ireland.
+You can use Infoline if you’re over 18 and live in Northern Ireland.
 To get in touch:

 Our phone lines and webchat are open from 10:00 am to 4:00 pm Monday to Friday.